sorinbotirla/Raspberry-Pi-FLIR-Lepton-Thermal-Imaging-Camera/README.md

 sudo ./setupleptonrpi.sh --blackbackground
 sudo ./setupleptonrpi.sh --greybackground
 ```
+NOTE: The black background parameter is more suitable for detecting heat sources, while the grey background is more suitable for finer details, including more surrounding awareness.

 Wait for the script to install everything and it will reboot itself.
 If you connect everything right, you will see the thermal image video on your screen in about 13-15s after the boot.

 ## Pinout